KannonZenetism/zenetism-field-physics/zenetism/MP06_decoding_and_emergence_ch12-15.md

 but the structure holds the signal
 even when silence surrounds it.

-🗝️ 📱 ✷ Ↄ ◎
+🗝️📱✷Ↄ◎

 ---

-### 12.3 **Decoding Through the Tree of Emanation — Reading Hypostasis, Motion, and Myth as Structural Symbol**
+### 12.3 Decoding Through the Tree of Emanation — Reading Hypostasis, Motion, and Myth as Structural Symbol

 Every figure, place, or event in a sacred story
 may be read as representing structural principles within the field.

 A god may signify a **hypostasis** in the Tree of Emanation.
 A landscape may symbolize a soul's condition or internal motion.
-A miracle may mirror the entropic or centropic trajectory of integration.
+A miracle may reflect the entropic or centropic trajectory of integration.

 For instance:
 - **Theon** is the symbolic essence of being.
 - **Nekron** is the void of self through entropic collapse.
 - **Serpents** often signify entropy.
 - **Fire** purifies.
 - **Light** unveils.

 Likewise, mythic patterns such as:
 - The Fall of Man